Demerara rebellion of 1823: Trials

 On 25 August, the Governor Murray constituted a general court-martial, presided over by Lt.-Col. Stephen Arthur Goodman.
 Despite the initial revolt passing largely peacefully with slave masters locked in their homes, those who were considered ringleaders were tried at set up at different estates along the coast and executed by shooting; their heads were cut off and nailed to posts.
 A variety of sentences were handed out, including solitary confinement, lashing, and death.
 Bryant (1824) records 72 slaves having been sentenced by court-martial at the time of publication.
 He noted that 19 of the 45 death sentences had been carried out; a further 18 slaves had been reprieved.
 The bodies of those executed were hung up in chains by the side of a public road in front of their respective plantations and left to rot for months afterwards.

-After a trial which featured many witnesses testifying to his lack of violent conduct, Jack Gladstone was sold and deported to St Lucia; Da Costa suggests that a letter Sir John had sent on his behalf resulted in clemency.
+Jack's trial took place in Georgetown and lasted three and a half days.
+The proceedings featured many witnesses testifying to his lack of violent conduct.
+At the end of the trial, his statement was read out including the following: ‘I know that I have been guilty of this rebellion,’ Jack declared to a stony-faced court, ‘and that I deserve to be convicted of it; but I hope from the leniency I have shown, I hope the Court will recommend me to mercy, and speak to the Governor in my behalf.'
+On 22 September 1823, Jack was told that after the court had ‘most maturely and deliberately weighed and considered the evidence’, it found that he was ‘guilty of the charge preferred against him, and does therefore sentence him, the prisoner Jack, to suffer death, at such time and place as his Excellency the Commander-in-chief may deem fit’.
+Jack was 28 years old.
+After the trial was held in prison until 1824 at which point he was deported from Demerara.
+It is not clear where he ended up.
+According to the governor, he was to be sent to Bermuda.
+Instead, he may have been deported as a military labourer to St Lucia, as reported in a letter from Robert Wilmot-Horton (under-secretary of state for war and the colonies) to John Gladstone dated 16 March 1825.